 RSVP on time and properly!

 2021 may well go down as the year of “the last minute”…I’m talking EVERYTHING.
 I’m not sure why but 2021 has been the year where people have seemed to wait until the absolute last second.
 I’m talking brides writing their vows 5 minutes before they walk down the aisle when they’ve had two years to write them.
 (I digress!)
 Regarding being a good wedding guest, we are seeing this last-minute shit when it comes to wedding RSVPs also.
-Save The Dates are typically sent out 6-12 months prior to the wedding, followed by a formal invitation 8-16 weeks before the big day.
+Save The Dates are typically sent out 6-12 months prior to the wedding, followed by a formal or online invitation 8-16 weeks before the big day.
 Our clients make it SO EASY to send your RSVP back.
 They even stamp the envelope for you.
 C’mon people.
 WHY aren’t you sending them back.
 PLEASE!
 Spare us all.
 Say Yes or No, Beef or Chicken, and let’s move on.

 When you receive the invitation make a note of the due date and send it in on time!
 There are so many details to a wedding that is dependent on the final guest count, not just your seat and meal preference at the reception.
 Planners are factoring in all sorts of things like catering orders, alcohol purchasing, reception venue layout, rentals, transportation of guests, finalizing seating charts, ordering escort cards, menus, ceremony seating. (just to name a few).
 When you decide that you are coming 2 days before the wedding, it REALLY makes it hard on the client, the family, and especially us.
 So just DON’T do it! (please)